Why Doctors should strike

 8. Poor work-life balance

 Looking at the hours, the stress involved, the unsociable hours and sometimes working longer than the contracted hours with no compensation at times.
-There leaves very little time to rest and take part in other activities such as working out, reading, hobbies, relationships, family and friends.
+There is very little time to rest and take part in other activities such as working out, reading, hobbies, relationships, family and friends.
 At times there aren't even enough hours to have a full 8 hours of sleep (see highlighted below)

 I often have to work 12 and a half hour shifts 8am to 8:30pm, the bus usually come at 9om, which i often miss because handover almost always runs over due to some doctor coming in late.
 The next bus is usually at 10pm, its a 2 hour commute home, and i am in bed at arounds 12:30am and I have to wake up at 5:30 the latest to make the 8am morning round.
 My hospital does not offer rest rooms otherwise I would happily stay in hospital during these shifts - Dr Ansu Abrahim (GPST)